BitGo/api-ts/packages/io-ts-http/README.md

 Runtime types for (de)serializing HTTP requests from both the client and server side

+This package extends [io-ts](https://github.com/gcanti/io-ts) with functionality useful for typing http requests.
+Start there for base knowledge required to use this package.

 ## Overview

 The primary function in this library is `httpRequest`, which is used to build codecs